Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 prize, I see.
 Let's head back to Sector 5 (after re-equipping Aerith with useful Materia), and let's grab some Hidden Items!

 Outside of the church, there's a guy standing there.
-Don't talk to him; He'll steal 1000 Gil, and you need everything you can get.
+Don't talk to him; He will steal 1000 gil if you have 1000 gil, otherwise he will steal nothing, up to 25 times.
+After the 25th time, you receive 2 Mako Potion and 2 Mako Ether.
+Try not to get stolen, you need everything you can get.
 A Hidden Item is outside the Church:

 2 Phoenix Downs: